GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_Is_Media_Ecology.md

 ## Everything is Viral Social Distancing

-The viral infected hive mind socail distance from Carol.
+The viral infected hive mind social distance from Carol.
 Leaving ABQ.
 Leaving Las Vegas before Carol comes to Elvis "The King" suite at the Western Gate of Western World.

+OPERA_A Repeating Repeater ...
+Carol keeps attacking, the hive mind distances... firsts are out against the hive https://youtu.be/mzvk0fWtCs0?t=79 It's even worse than it appears

+&nbsp;

 ## Everything is Organized Religion Shunning